a-doering/bad-boids/README.md

+# Refactored Bad Boids
-A deliberately bad implementation of [Boids](http://dl.acm.org/citation.cfm?doid=37401.37406) for use as an exercise on refactoring
+A refactored version of the deliberately bad implementation of [Boids](http://dl.acm.org/citation.cfm?doid=37401.37406) for use as an exercise on refactoring.

 ## Refactoring Process
 ```sh